thanhphungo/ARI/HowTo.md

-# How to run Azure Resource Inventory
+# How to run Azure Resource Inventory - TYLER

 <br/>